stevearrants/style/docs/principlesofcontent.md

 * Use plain language and simple sentences.
 * Be clear, not clever.
 This isn't fiction.
-* Write as if you're speaking to your mom or dad.
-Then change for your users' needs.
+* •	When you write, start as if you’re speaking to your mom or dad.
+Then adjust for user needs.
 * Write for the audience, not yourself.

-Our end-users, customers, and all readers have complex experiences and backgrounds.
+Developers, end-users, customers, and all readers have complex experiences and backgrounds.
 Respect that.

 > Know the audience.
 I can't stress this enough!
 Talk to them.
 Don't ask what they *want*.
 Observe and give them what they *need*.